Cinematographers and Directors of Photography

 Earnings

-Many cinematographers and DPs do freelance work or have jobs under union contracts.
+Many cinematographers do freelance work or have jobs under union contracts.
 They may work for employers ranging from major studios producing films with multimillion-dollar budgets to small, independent producers who are financing a film with their credit cards.
 As a result, their earnings vary widely.

 Work Environment